Minimal Actuator Placement with Bounds on Control Effort: Concluding Remarks

 \section{Concluding Remarks}

-We addressed two actuator placement problems in a linear system: First, the problem of minimal actuator placement so that an average control energy bound along all the directions in the state space is satisfied, and then the problem of cardinality-constrained actuator placement for minimum average control effort.
+We addressed two actuator placement problems in linear systems: First, the problem of minimal actuator placement so that the volume of the set of states reachable with one or less units of input energy is lower bounded by a desired value, and then the problem of cardinality-constrained actuator placement for minimum control effort, where the optimal actuator set is selected so that the volume of the set of states that can be reached with one unit or less of input energy is maximized.
 Both problems were shown to be NP-hard, while for the first one we provided a best approximation algorithm {{for a given range of the problem parameters}}.
 Next, we proposed an efficient approximation algorithm for the solution of the second problem as well.
-Finally, we illustrated our analytical findings using an integrator chain network and demonstrated their efficiency over large Erd\H{o}s-R\'{e}nyi random networks.
 Our future work is focused on exploring the effect that the underlying network topology of the involved system has on these actuator placement problems, as well as investigating distributed implementations of their corresponding algorithms.